-Where necessary, further transfers of personal data will be outlined via our market research participant consent process.
-For transfers of personal data (video and audio files, contact telephone numbers of the purpose of interviewing) to client agencies located outside the EEA: In this situation your personal data is protected under an appropriate privacy mechanism and/or EC adequacy decision and/or by EU approved standard contractual clauses and/or binding corporate rules and/or by Confidentiality Agreement, held by our client.
+Where necessary, further transfers of personal data will be outlined via our research participant consent process.
+For transfers of personal data (video and audio files, contact telephone numbers of the purpose of interviewing) to client agencies located outside the UK/EEA: In this situation your personal data is protected under an appropriate privacy mechanism and/or EC adequacy decision and/or by EU approved standard contractual clauses and/or binding corporate rules and/or by Confidentiality Agreement, held by our client.
 We will always request your consent for this to happen.
-For any questions, do e-mail: firstname.lastname@example.org at any time.
+For any questions, e-mail: firstname.lastname@example.org.

 Medicys Limited has designated the IT Department to oversee its information security program.
 The IT Department shall review and approve any material changes to this program as necessary.
 Any questions, concerns, or comments regarding this Policy also may be directed to email@example.com

-Medicys Limited will maintain, monitor, test, and upgrade information security policies, practices, and systems to assist in protecting the Personal Data that it collects.
-Medicys Limited personnel will receive training, as applicable, to effectively implement this Policy.
+Medicys will maintain, monitor, test, and upgrade information security policies, practices, and systems to assist in protecting the Personal Data that it collects.
+Medicys personnel will receive training, as applicable, to effectively implement this Notice.
 All information we retain is treated as strictly confidential, managed only by key members of our team.